Protractor vs. Selenium: A Comparative Analysis of Testing Frameworks

 • Integration with Selenium: Since Protractor is based on WebDriverJS, it can communicate directly with this tool.

-• Automatic Waiting: This tool eliminates the need for manual waits and sleeps in test scripts by automatically waiting for the web page to finish all outstanding tasks.
+• Automatic Waiting: This tool saves the user from any manual waits or sleeps in test scripts, as it automatically waits for the web page to execute all pending tasks.

-• Cross-Browser Testing: This tool works with several browsers, such as Internet Explorer, Chrome, Firefox, and Safari.
+• Cross-Browser Testing: This tool supports Internet Explorer, Chrome, Firefox, and Safari.

 Deciphering Selenium Dependency Management A Guide to pomxml.webp